 Oxygen is projected to decline further.
 Globally, the oxygen content of the ocean is very likely to decline by 3.2-3.7% by 2081-2100, relative to 2006-2015, for the RCP8.5 scenario or by 1.6-2.0% for the RCP2.6 scenario.
-The volume of the oceans OMZ is projected to grow by a very likely range of $7.0 \pm 5.6\%$ by 2100 during the RCP8.5 scenario, relative to 1850-1900.
-The climate signal of oxygen loss will very likely emerge from the historical climate by 2050 with a very likely range of 79-91% by 2081-2100 (RCP8.5 emissions scenario).
+The volume of the oceans oxygen minimum zones is projected to grow by a very likely range of 7.0±5.6% by 2100 during the RCP8.5 scenario, relative to 1850-1900.
+The climate signal of oxygen loss will very likely emerge from the historical climate by 2050 with a very likely range of 59-80% of ocean area being affected by 2031-2050 and rising with a very likely range of 79-91% by 2081-2100 (RCP8.5 emissions scenario).
 The emergence of oxygen loss is very likely smaller in area for the RCP2.6 scenario in the 21st century and by 2090 the emerged area is declining. {5.2.2.4, Box 5.1 Figure 1}

-Overall, nitrate concentrations in the upper 100 m are very likely to decline by 9-14% across CMIP5 models by 2081-2100, relative to 2006-2015, in response to increased stratification for RCP8.5, with medium confidence in these projections due to the limited evidence of past changes that can be robustly understood and reproduced by models.
+Overall, nitrate concentrations in the upper 100m are very likely to decline by 9-14 % across CMIP5 models by 2081-2100, relative to 2006-2015, in response to increased stratification for RCP8.5, with medium confidence in these projections due to the limited evidence of past changes that can be robustly understood and reproduced by models.
 There is low confidence regarding projected increases in surface ocean iron levels due to systemic uncertainties in these models. {5.2.2.5}

 Climate models project that net primary productivity will very likely decline by 4-11% for RCP8.5 by 2081-2100, relative to 2006-2015.
 The decline is due to the combined effects of warming, stratification, light, nutrients and predation and will show regional variations between low and high latitudes (low confidence).
 The tropical ocean NPP will very likely decline by 7-16% for RCP8.5, with medium confidence as there are improved constraints from historical variability in this region.
 Globally, the sinking flux of organic matter from the upper ocean into the ocean interior is very likely to decrease by 9-16% for RCP8.5 in response to increased stratification and reduced nutrient supply, especially in tropical regions (medium confidence), which will reduce organic carbon supply to deep sea ecosystems (high confidence).
-The reduction in food supply to the deep sea is projected to lead to a 5-6% reduction in biomass of benthic biota over more than 97% of the abyssal seafloor by 2100 (medium confidence). {5.2.2.6, 5.2.4.2, Figure TS.8}
+The reduction in food supply to the deep sea is projected to lead to a 5-6% reduction in biomass of benthic biota over more than 97% of the abyssal seafloor by 2100. {5.2.2.6, 5.2.4.2, Figure TS.8}

-New ocean states for a broad suite of climate indices will progressively emerge over a substantial fractions of the ocean in the coming century (relative to past internal ocean variability), with Earth System Models (ESMs) showing an ordered emergence of first pH, followed by sea surface temperature (SST), interior oxygen, upper ocean nutrient levels and finally net primary production (NPP).
+New ocean states for a broad suite of climate indices will progressively emerge over a substantial fractions of the ocean in the coming century (relative to past internal ocean variability), with ESMs showing an ordered emergence of first pH, followed by SST, interior oxygen, upper ocean nutrient levels and finally NPP.
 The anthropogenic pH signal has very likely emerged for three quarters of the ocean prior to 1950, with little difference between scenarios.
 Oxygen changes will very likely emerge over 59-80% of the ocean area by 2031-2050 and rises to 79-91% by 2081-2100 (RCP8.5 emissions scenario).
-The projected time of emergence for five primary drivers of marine ecosystem change (surface warming and acidification, oxygen loss, nitrate content and net primary production change) are all prior to 2100 for over 60% of the ocean area under RCP8.5 and over 30% under RCP2.6 (very likely). {Box 5.1, Box 5.1 Figure 1}
+The rate and extent of these effects for all variables remain detectable over 30% of the ocean surface in the RCP2.6 scenario, but are much lower than for RCP8.5. {Box 5.1, Box 5.1 Figure 1}